quattrobaje3na-png/SC-Contested-Zone-Group-Inventory-Organizer/README.md

 CONFIGURE the following settings in the deployment:

 TYPE: Web app.

-EXECUTE AS: Me.
+EXECUTE: AS Me.

 WHO HAS ACCESS: Anyone.
-(Required for squad synchronization).
+(Required for your squad to synch).

 AUTHORIZE the deployment.
 If a warning appears, click "Advanced" and then "Go to Squad_Sync_Engine (unsafe)" to finish.